Vesna Vulović: Paralysis and recovery

 Vulović underwent treatment in a Prague hospital until 12 March 1972, after which she was flown to Belgrade.
 She was offered a hypnotic injection to help her sleep during the flight back to Yugoslavia, but declined, explaining that she was not afraid of flying because she had no memory of the crash.
 In Belgrade, Vulović's hospital room was placed under 24-hour police protection because authorities feared that the perpetrators of the bombing would wish to kill her.
 The guards changed shifts every six hours, and no one was allowed in to see her except for her parents and doctors.
 Vulović's hospitalization lasted until June 1972, after which she travelled to Montenegro to recuperate at a seaside resort, where her doctors visited her every two or three days.

 Vulović underwent several operations to restore her movement.
-At first, she could move only her left leg, and one month thereafter, she was able to move her right.
+Initially, she could move only her left leg; one month later, she could move her right leg as well.
 Within ten months of her fall, Vulović had regained the ability to walk, but limped for the rest of her life, due to her spine being permanently twisted.
 In total, she spent sixteen months recuperating.
 "Nobody ever expected me to live this long," she recounted in 2008.
 Vulović attributed her recovery to her "Serbian stubbornness" and "a childhood diet that included chocolate, spinach, and fish oil".
 A year after the accident, she was planning on using insurance payments to help her parents to purchase a car, after they had to sell their old one to cover some debt.